-A lifelong resident of Pensacola, Pat Page began taking art lessons as a teenager from Max Carter in Pensacola, Florida and has continued her study of art since then.
-Her greatest inspiration was her mother, the late Audrey Page, a well-known artist in Pensacola, and a founding member of Quayside Art Gallery.
+A lifelong resident of Pensacola, Pat Page began taking art lessons as a teenager, from renowned artist Max Carter.
+Her greatest inspiration was her artist mother, the late Audrey Page.
+Mrs. Page was a well-known artist in Pensacola, and a founding member of Quayside Art Gallery.

 Pat’s art journey has continued throughout her life.
-Since retirement, Pat is able to devote much more time to the study of art, through workshops, art classes, and memberships in artist groups.
-Her passion is watercolor and anything that mixes with water, especially acrylics, gels and pastes to create abstract works of art.
+Since retirement, Pat devotes much time to the study of art, through workshops, art classes, and artist groups.
+Her passion is watercolor and anything that mixes with water, including acrylics, gels and pastes to create abstract works of art.
 In 2003, Pat built an art studio where she enjoys working with many art friends.

-Her series “Old Pensacola Lost (and found)!” is a tribute to the historic buildings of Pensacola that are gone forever, and a celebration of those that have been renovated into beautiful sites for future generations to enjoy.
-Photographs for many of her paintings were used with permission of the late Judge G. J. Roark.
+Her popular art series “Old Pensacola Lost (and found)!” is a tribute to the historic buildings of Pensacola.
+These paintings are a celebration of those historic treasures that have been renovated for future generations to enjoy.
+Photographs for many of the series’ paintings were used with permission of the late Judge G. J. Roark.

-She is a member of Art Study Club, Artel Gallery and several workshop/critiques groups.
+Pat is a member of the Art Study Club, Artel Gallery, as well as several workshop and critique groups.
 She is Past President of the Visual Arts Association of NW Florida.
-The VAA is an organization that encourages, supports and promotes activities related to the education, encouragement and preservation of the visual arts here in the local NW Florida community.
+The VAA is an organization that supports activities related to the education, encouragement, and preservation of the visual arts in NW Florida.

-Displayed locally, many of Pat’s paintings can be seen at Coastal Arts Center of Orange Beach, Perdido Artists Gallery, Saltwater Style in Seville Square, David’s Catfish Restaurant and Apple Market and Artel.
+Displayed locally, many of Pat’s paintings can be seen at Coastal Arts Center of Orange Beach, Perdido Artists Gallery, Saltwater Style in Seville Square, David’s Catfish House in Pensacola, Apple Market and Artel Gallery.